 Change bullet b) of sub-clause 9.22.7.4:

-For each received data MPDU that is related with a specific partial-state operation HT-immediate Block Ack agreement, when no temporary record for the agreement related with the received data MPDU exists at the time of receipt of the data MPDU, a temporary block acknowledgment record is created as follows, where SN is the value of the Sequence Number subfield of the received data MPDU and FN is the value of the Fragment Number subfield of the received data MPDU of an A-MPDU:
+For each received data MPDU that is related with a specific partial-state operation HT-immediate Block Ack agreement, when no temporary record for the agreement related with the received data MPDU exists at the time of receipt of the data MPDU, a temporary block acknowledgment record is created as follows, where SN is the value of the Sequence Number subfield of the received data MPDU and FN is equal to 0 except when the received data MPDU is part of an A-MPDU that is not a VHT Single MPDU carried in an S1G PPDU with RXVECTOR parameter RESPONSE_INDICATION is equal to NDP Response in which case FN is equal to the value of the Fragment Number subfield of the received data MPDU :

 WinEndR = SN+FN.

-Generation and transmission of BlockAck by an HT STA
+Generation and transmission of BlockAck by an HT STA or S1G STA

 Instructions to TGah Editor: Change this subclause as follows:

 Change the 2nd paragraph as shown below:

 When responding with a BlockAck frame to either a received BlockAckReq frame or a received A-MPDU with ACK Policy equal to Normal Ack (i.e., implicit Block Ack request) during either full-state operation or partial-state operation, any adjustment to the value of WinStartR according to the procedures defined within 9.22.7.3 (Scoreboard context control during full-state operation) and 9.22.7.4 (Scoreboard context control during partial-state operation) shall be performed before the generation and transmission of the response BlockAck frame.
 The Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield of the BlockAck frame shall be set to any value in the range from (WinEndR - 63) to WinStartR.
-The starting sequence number stored in the Starting Sequence Control field of NDP BlockAck frames shall be set to WinStartR.
-The starting sequence number stored in the Starting Sequence Control field of BAT frames shall be set to WinStartR.
+The Starting Sequence Number stored in the Starting Sequence Control field of NDP BlockAck and BAT frames shall be set to WinStartR.
 The values in the recipient's record of status of MPDUs beginning with the MPDU for which the Sequence Number subfield value is equal to WinStartR and ending with the MPDU for which the Sequence Number subfield value is equal to WinEndR shall be included in the bitmap of the BlockAck frame.
+The bitmap of the NDP BlockAck frame is protected using the encoding procedure described in 9.54 (Bitmap Protection for NDP BlockAck frames).

 Originator’s behavior